In this tutorial, we are going to take a look at the basics of the Raspberry Pi’s GPIO pins, also known as the general-purpose input and output pins.

 There are a few different types of breakout kits that you’re able to buy for the Raspberry Pi GPIO pins.

-Personally, I prefer the T type as they are easy to read and use.
+Personally, I prefer the T-type as they are easy to read and use.
 If you’re looking for a breakout kit to buy, then be sure to check out the equipment list above.

 Programming with the Raspberry Pi GPIO Pins

 Programming with the GPIO pins on the Raspberry Pi is typically done using the programming language Python.
-This particular circuit and code is super easy to get going and won’t take you long at all to complete.
+This particular circuit and code are super easy to get going and won’t take you long at all to complete.

-GPIO BOARD vs GPIO BCM
+GPIO BOARD VS. GPIO BCM

 GPIO board (GPIO.Board) references the physical numbering of the pins.
-For example, the top left pin is 1, and the top right pin 2.
+For example, the top left pin is 1, and the top right pin is 2.
 It continues to count upwards as you go from top to bottom until you run out of pins.
 In our diagram, you can see this numbering in the middle of each group.

 The Code for a Simple LED Circuit

-Now let’s create a Python file so that we can type out our Python script.
+2. Now, create a Python file so that we can type out our Python script.

 sudo nano led_blink.py

-Let’s write out a little script.
+3. Let’s write out a little script.
 It’s important to remember Python is whitespace sensitive.

 For example, in the for loop, make sure you have four spaces for anything within the loop.
-To explain a little further, the GPIO.output(7, true) line will need to have four spaces before it.
+To explain a little further, the GPIO.output(7, true)

 #import the GPIO and time package